Postmenopausal confusion: History

-Although there are many relationships between hormone levels in postmenopause and cognitive function, the previously favored hormone replacement therapies (estrogen therapies) have been shown to be ineffective in specifically treating postmenopausal confusion.
+Although there are many relationships between hormone levels in postmenopause and cognitive function, the previously favored HRT therapies (estrogen therapies) have been shown to be ineffective in specifically treating postmenopausal confusion.
 The use of hormone replacement therapies, once considered detrimental to cognition in postmenopausal women, has now been shown to have no negative effect when used properly for approved indications.
 There are no conclusive studies to support any pharmacological agents, but several potential drug candidates are still being explored.

 Presentation

 Menopause is a natural decline in the ovarian function of women who reach the age between 45 and 54 years.
 "About 25 million women pass through menopause worldwide each year, and it has been estimated that, by the year 2030, the world population of menopausal and postmenopausal women will be 1.2 billion, with 47 million new entrants each year."

 Postmenopause begins immediately following menopause (one year after the final menstrual cycle).
 Postmenopausal confusion is often manifested through the following cognitive symptoms: memory problems, forgetfulness, and poor concentration.
 Confusion which is otherwise unexplained and coincides with the onset of postmenopause may be postmenopausal confusion.